Awards & Dossiers

 +Numerical Ratings*

-• According to the Promotion, Tenure and Standing Appointment clause 3.2.1 in Western’s Faculty Collective Agreement, “The teaching record shall also include… information about student experience in the classroom as reflected by data from Student Questionnaires on Courses and Teaching for all courses taught by the Member, where available.
+- According to the Promotion, Tenure and Standing Appointment clause 3.2.1 in Western’s Faculty Collective Agreement, “The teaching record shall also include any evidence of teaching effectiveness such as peer reviews of teaching, as well as information about student experience in the classroom as reflected by data from Student Questionnaires on Courses and Teaching for all courses taught by the Member, where available.
 For each course, such data shall consist of class size, response rates, and the distribution of ratings, as well as other factors on which the Member provides comment, for example course characteristics such as elective or required status and mode of delivery.
 Such data shall not contain arithmetic averages”.

 Selected Comments*